EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 Read on as we explore everything you need to know about faulty EGR valves along with preventative measures and quick fixes.
 Let’s dive right in.

-What Does an EGR Valve Do?
+What Is an EGR Valve?
+What Does It Do?

 EGR stands for exhaust gas recirculation, and the EGR valve’s sole purpose is to recirculate a tiny proportion of the exhaust gas back into the combustion chamber.
-This will sound counterintuitive at first but dig deeper and you’ll see just how fascinating it actually is.

 This is crucial for emissions control because nitrogen oxides are the absolute worst pollutant that internal combustion engines produce, even more so than carbon monoxide.
-That’s the primary purpose of EGR valves.

 As you may have guessed, if the EGR valve fails, your car won’t run correctly and you’ll experience a myriad of issues, which we will explain in this guide.